Buildooor Research Brief -- May 2026

 2. SampleConsumer apps, APIs, and coding products reveal which tasks people value mostYour product category becomes free market research for the platform above you

-3. ShrinkDistillation, mini and nano models, and lower-priced defaults move capability downmarketYour differentiation window narrows as better-enough quality gets cheaper
+3. ShrinkDistillation, mini models, cheaper workhorse lanes, and default routing move capability downmarketYour differentiation window narrows as better-enough quality gets cheaper

 4. SegmentHigher reasoning tiers, premium usage bundles, and enterprise workspaces sort willingness to payLabs capture more of the surplus that wrappers hoped to monetize